panel-attack/panel-attack/Custom Sounds Readme.txt

 Currently, sound files with the following extensions are supported:
 .mp3, .ogg, .it

-**DO NOT change the character folder names!**  You may place a txt file with your character's name to help you remember which character it is.
+**IMPORTANT: DO NOT change the character folder names!**  You may place a txt file with your character's name to help you remember which character it is.
 (For example: sounds/Pokemon/characters/blargg/Charmander.txt)

 About Sound Effects (SFX):
 -Game SFX go in:  sounds/[sound_pack_name_here]/SFX and file names should be: